ES-RIA2-REACT-AWS/microservice-backend-label-detector/README.md

 The principle is the following, a link must be submitted to our API, the image behind the link will be analyzed by an AI which will detect objects, concepts, and scenes.

-In this project we will use AWS rekognition.

 ## Table of content